bsdpot/potluck/nomad-server/README.md

 The BOOTSTRAP parameter defines the expected number of cluster nodes, it defaults to 1 (no cluster) if it is not set.
 You MUST still pass in a consul IP under CONSULSERVERS.

+The REGION parameter sets the region, or defaults to 'global' if not set.

 The GOSSIPKEY parameter is the gossip encryption key for consul agent.
 We're using a default key if the parameter is not set, do not use the default key for production encryption, instead provide your own.

-The NOMADKEY parameter is the gossip encryption key for nomad.
-We're re-using the default key from consul as nomad supports 32 byte Base64 keys, but the common one is a 16 byte Bas64 key from ```nomad operator keygen```
+This key is also used as Nomad's gossipkey.

 The REMOTELOG parameter is the IP address of a remote syslog server to send logs to.